donuorri/lindbscan/README.md

 The high computational cost of DBSCAN is essentially due to the distance measurements that the algorithm performs during the scan phase.
 Optimizations based on indexing trees (R*, KD) can lower the time complexity to O(n log n) in the average case.
-FFDBC reduces the execution time by avoiding distance measurements.
+Lin-DBSCAN reduces the execution time by avoiding distance measurements.
 The input space is partitioned in cells using a regular grid.
 Each cell contains 0 or more input points.
 To optimize memory usage, only non empty cells (cells with one or more points) are stored in memory.
-FFDBC then proceeds by merging adjacent non empty cells.
+Lin-DBSCAN then proceeds by merging adjacent non empty cells.
-Therefore, the density model used in FFDBC is an approximation of the one introduced with DBSCAN.
+Therefore, the density model used in Lin-DBSCAN is an approximation of the one introduced with DBSCAN.
 Nevertheless, experimental results have proven the soundness of this approach.